 The answer to that question depends on several factors, from your baby's age to their sleeping habits.
 We've created this guide to help answer your most pressing queries about sleep, eye development, and the role of light.

 Should you "let there be light" or keep your baby in the dark?
-Read on to learn all you need to know to make the best decision for your little one.
+Read on to learn all the considerations to make the best decision for your little one.

-Do You Need a Night Light for a Newborn?
+Do You Need a Night Light for Your Babies?

 At birth, a newborn's eyesight is somewhere between 20/100 and 2/400.
 In other words, they can't see the giant "E" at the top of the eye chart.
 You might notice their eyes crossing, drifting, or moving in strange ways.